tembo-io/website/docusaurus/docs/tembo-stacks/geospatial.md

 ## Setup

-Once you establish a Tembo Geospatial Stack instance, you can copy the connect string from the UI and execute it in your terminal.
+Once you've established a Tembo Geospatial Stack instance, you can copy the connection string from the UI and execute it in your terminal.
-Alternatively, you can fill in and execute the following psql command:
+Alternatively, you can fill in and run the following psql command:

 ```bash
 psql 'postgresql://postgres:<your-password>@<your-host>:5432/postgres'